 The quadrant is frequently used in most MLM talks, shifting people’s mindset from active to passive earners.
 I have attended a few, so I know the drill.
 According to them, the best way to do this is through networking using their inflation-proof system and award-winning products.
 As you gradually move up into the tiers, the power of passive income becomes bigger.

-What entails after that would be a series of phone calls, product demonstration and invitation to more talks where you are expected to bring friends and families along.
+What entails after that would be a series of phone calls, product demonstrations, and invitations to more talks where you are expected to bring friends and families along.
 Sounds familiar?
-I am pretty sure you’ve been there and experienced the same wave of excitement, pressure and ultimate rejection.
+I am pretty sure you’ve been there and experienced the same wave of excitement, pressure, and ultimate rejection.

 Don’t get me wrong.
 Not all MLMs are bad and some of their products are really good too.
 In my parent’s era, this system worked very well because it was literally the next best thing that ever happened to them.
 However, in my era, people have more options and opinions, so it’s more challenging to recruit or to sell an expensive product to someone.